lbl-srg/EnergyPlusToFMU/docs/userGuide/source/usage.rst

 fixme: describe how to use the software

-When the Functional Mockup Unit that contains an EnergyPlus model, the following items need to be observed.
+Following items need to be observed when importing an FMU that contains EnergyPlus:

 1. A tool that imports the FMU must start and stop the simulation at midnight, otherwise the simuluation stops with an error. [#f1]_